BCKDK: Clinical significance

 Deficiency of BCKDK, first described in 2012, is a disorder that could be considered as the "opposite" of maple syrup disease, because patients have decreased levels of branched-chain amino acids, instead of increased levels.
 The condition may present as autism with epileptiform abnormalities on EEG and seizures.

+Therapeutics development

+In 2023, Pfizer reported the development of the thiophene PF-07208254 as an allosteric BCKDK inhibitor that also promotes BCKDK degradation by promoting BCKDK interaction with BCKDH-E2.
+A variant of this molecule, PF-07328948, was disclosed in 2024 and is being evaluated as a clinical candidate for heart failure.

 Interactions

 BCKDK has been seen to interact with: